isabelc/Increase-Upload-Max-Filesize/readme.txt

 == Changelog ==

 = 1.1 =
+* New - Changed the textdomain to match the plugin slug for compatibility with WordPress core language packs.
 * Fix - Fixed a bug which caused it to look for non-existent translation files.

 = 1.0.2 =